 Research indicates that approximately 15-25% of people in the workforce are neurodiverse, and those employees are more likely to experience stress and anxiety in a crowded, noisy office.
 Albert explains how we account for that in office designs like Bread Financial's:

 “When we talk about distractions, not everything is created equal, especially when you’re thinking about neurodiversity.
 There are nuances; there are different levels of distraction for different types of workers.” – Albert De Plazaola

 “Employees want to have the same control in the workplace that they have at home—a ‘Choose Your Own Adventure’ when you come to work.
 No matter how somebody works best, we have given them a place to be able to do that.” – Aimee Collins

 Key areas need to enable a seamless and steady workflow, leveraging connective technology and using mobile furnishing like fidget furniture and adjustable lighting so staff can easily select their desired work environment based on their needs.

 Colors, textures, and natural elements are essential when decorating the interior.
 Softer color palettes can have a calming effect, drawing people into spaces, and making them feel comfortable.
 Tactility also is important to ensure it has the right feel for everyone.

 Less space doesn’t mean people have to give up what they want in their workplace.
 With Bread Financial, we were able to optimize their campus footprint to achieve their goals and provide a better experience for staff.

 “We know people are showing reluctance with coming back into the office.
 So now, you really need to ramp up the workplace experience, even if you are downsizing.
 It doesn’t have to be more space, but it does have to be better space.” – Albert De Plazaola

-Learn how we’re helping clients like Bread Financial make workplace changes now to support their staff and bring them back into the office.
+Learn how we’re helping clients like Bread Financial make office changes now to support their diverse workforce and bring them back into the office.
 Contact us